atsheehan/curriculum/lessons/migrations/migrations.md

 ---

-Just like ActiveRelation and ActiveRecord provide us with means to generate SQL for CRUD operations, the ActiveRecord migration system provides us with means to generate DDL that can affect changes on our schema.
+Just like ActiveRelation and ActiveRecord provide us with means to generate SQL for CRUD operations, the ActiveRecord migration system provides us with means to generate code that will change our database schema.

 Let's add another table to our application: